SnepCnep/FiveM-RequestFilter/README.md

 ## Instalation.
 - Download the resource.
 - Edit the config.lua
+- start the resource
+- use command in console `frb install confirm`
-- server.cfg and start the resource first.
+- server.cfg and restart the resource first.
-- restart/start your server.